sanger-pathogens/archive_project/README.md

   * [Further Information](#further-information)

 ## Introduction
-- A module which checks if a bucket for the database already exists on S3 and, if not, creates one
+- A module which checks if a bucket for the database already exists on S3 and, if not, creates one.
-- A module to find all of the studies for a given database
+- If data type provided is a file then module reads studies from the file
-- A module to find the paths to the data for each study
+- A module to find the paths to the lanes for each study using the pf command
-- A module to filter out files that do not need to be archived
+- A module to upload files in the lane directory that are not easily reproducible (i.e. not .bam , .fastq.gz , \_tmp directory).
-- A module to do the actual backup

 ## Installation
 There are a number of ways to install <software name> and details are provided below.
 If you encounter an issue when installing <software name> please contact your local system administrator.
 If you encounter a bug please log it [here](link_to_github_issues_page) or email us at path-help@sanger.ac.uk <or appropriate tool email list e.g. iva@sanger.ac.uk>.

 ### Required dependencies
-  * Python 3.6
+  * Python 3.7
   * boto3

 ### From source